sartography/cr-connect-tutorial/uva_crconnect_training.rst

 Working Directory
 `````````````````

-Create a working directory in a suitable location
+Create a working directory in a suitable location.

 .. code-block::